PolaricServer/Database-plugin/README.md

 ## System requirements

-Linux/Java platform (tested on Debian/Ubuntu platforms, including Raspbian Buster) with
+Linux/Java platform (tested on Debian/Ubuntu platforms -currently stable version is 'Bookworm') with
-* Java Runtime environment version 11 or later.
+* Java Runtime environment version 17 or later.
 * polaric-aprsd installed.

-From version 2.9, Scala is no longer needed.

 ## Installation and use
 A deb package is available.
 For information on getting started on a Debian based platform please see: